-Graduates of the Certificate in Outdoor Education are capable of moving into the tourism or education sectors in a variety of entry level roles.
+Graduates of the New Zealand Certificate in Outdoor Adventure Education are capable of moving into the tourism or education sectors in a variety of entry level roles.
 Examples of such roles include adventure and ecotourism guiding, education outside the classroom, community health and recreation programming and youth development programmes.
-There is a global market for this skill set and graduates of this programme are well placed to take advantage of this.
+There is a global market for this skill-set and graduates of this programme are well placed to take advantage of this.

 Graduates will have the skills and knowledge to facilitate low risk outdoor experiences for clients or students within a range of outdoor settings.
 Knowledge of physical health, education and a specialist First Aid qualification adds to their ability to observe and manage client/student safety.

 Basic facilitation and presentation skills will enable graduates to manage a non-complex client or student experience in line with the expected outcomes of the organisation they are representing.